anyaevostinar/anyaevostinar.github.io/classes/201-s24/lab-project-mvp.md

 To check in on your final project to make sure it is the right balance of fitting the requirements and feasible.

 ## Exercise 1
-Hopefully you've already spent time thinking about the requirements for the final project and have an idea of a project that will meet the requirements.
+You've already spent time thinking about the [requirements for the final project](final-project) and have an idea of a project that will meet the requirements.
 A common issue however is having a project that is too big for the time you have and so you end up stressed to get it to a finished state.

 To avoid this situation, it's important to think about a minimum viable product that will meet the requirements of the project's rubric and be somewhat complete even if it isn't everything you wanted.